-Imig Music Building
+Imig Music Building, N1B78

 Maputo Mensah was born and raised in Accra, Ghana, in a family of professional musicians and dancers.
-While still a small child, he was dancing and drumming with his family, and before he reached his teens, he was teaching and performing these traditional Ghanaian arts professionally.
+While still a small child, he was dancing and drumming with his family and before he reached his teens, he was teaching and performing these traditional Ghanaian arts professionally.

-Maputo is an accomplished master of the African performing arts—dancing, drumming, singing, and storytelling—and he is passionate about sharing the art and culture of Ghana and Africa with the West through the classes he teaches at the University of Colorado, the University of Denver, K-12 schools, and community classes.
-He also leads a month-long trip to his native Ghana each summer, giving his students the opportunity to deeply experience the culture he is devoted to preserving and promoting.
-In addition, he is currently working to build a new cultural center in Kokrobite, Ghana, to teach West African performing arts to local and international students and established artists.
+Maputo is an accomplished master of the African performing arts—dancing, drumming, singing and storytelling—and he’s passionate about sharing the art and culture of Ghana and Africa with the West through the classes he teaches at CU Boulder, the University of Denver, K-12 schools and community classes.
+He also leads a month-long trip to his native Ghana each summer, offering students the opportunity to deeply experience the culture he is devoted to preserving and promoting.
+Additionally, he is developing a new cultural center in Kokrobite, Ghana, to teach West African performing arts to local and international students, and established artists.